Commerzbank: Board of Managing Directors

 Former chief executives include Klaus-Peter Müller, Martin Blessing, and Martin Zielke.

 Supervisory Board

 The supervisory board advises the management and supervises the conduct of its business.
 It is made up of equal numbers of representatives of the shareholders.
-The supervisory board has 20 members; its chairman is Jens Weidmann, his deputy is Uwe Tschäge.
+The supervisory board has 20 members; its chairman is Jens Weidmann, his deputy is Sascha Uebel.

 Former chairs include Klaus-Peter Müller and Stefan Schmittmann.